 - Start Date: May 2017

-- Start Location: border of Russia and Norway (on the Barents Sea)
+- Start Location: border of Russia and Norway, in the Barents Sea.

-- End Location: border of Russia and Ukraine (on the Black Sea), politics allowing.
+- End Location: a border of Russia in the Black Sea, politics allowing.

 - Mode of travel: Windsurfer